wombleton/gitlaw-nz/acts/P/Property (Relationships) Act 1976.md

 ##### 1K Part 8 (division of property where one spouse or partner dies)

-*   [Part 8][193] sets out how the property of a husband and wife, civil union partners, or de facto partners is to be divided when one of them dies.
+*   [Part 8][193] sets out how the property of spouses, civil union partners, or de facto partners is to be divided when one of them dies.
 It deals with matters like---

     *   (a) what if the deceased spouse or partner has left a will?

     *   (b) can the estate of the deceased spouse or partner make a claim against the spouse or partner who is still alive?

-    *   (c) what is the effect on rights under other legislation that relates to claims to a deceased person's property (such as the [Law Reform (Testamentary Promises) Act 1949][258] and the [Family Protection Act 1955][259])?
+    *   (c) what is the effect on rights under other legislation that relates to claims to a deceased person's property (such as the [Law Reform (Testamentary Promises) Act 1949][259] and the [Family Protection Act 1955][260])?

     Section 1K: inserted, on 1 February 2002, by [section 6][256] of the Property (Relationships) Amendment Act 2001 (2001 No 5).

     Section 1K heading: amended, on 26 April 2005, by [section 3(2)][257] of the Property (Relationships) Amendment Act 2005 (2005 No 19).

+    Section 1K: amended, on 19 August 2013, by [section 9][258] of the Marriage (Definition of Marriage) Amendment Act 2013 (2013 No 20).

     Section 1K: amended, on 26 April 2005, by [section 3(4)][257] of the Property (Relationships) Amendment Act 2005 (2005 No 19).